medplum/medplum/packages/docs/docs/auth/methods/index.md

 - Consider disabling local storage on device for shared workstations or in accordance with institution policy.
 - Organizations with mobile devices or laptops should enable a Mobile Device Management (MDM) solution for workstations
 - [IP restrictions](/docs/access/ip-access-rules) can be enabled when especially sensitive data, such as personal health information (PHI), is being accessed.
+- Reusing the same `MedplumClient` instance for different users is discouraged.
+Consider creating new instances of `MedplumClient` instead.

 ### Server Authentication